mit-pdos/sigmaos/cpython3.11/Doc/library/sqlite3.rst

       method with ``None`` for *progress_handler*.

-      Returning a non-zero value from the handler function will terminate the currently executing query and cause it to raise a :exc:`DatabaseError` exception.
+      Returning a non-zero value from the handler function will terminate the currently executing query and cause it to raise an :exc:`OperationalError` exception.

-      .. versionchanged:: 3.13
-         Passing *progress_handler* as a keyword argument is deprecated.
-         The parameter will become positional-only in Python 3.15.

    .. method:: set_trace_callback(trace_callback)